-You’ve validated the idea.
-Now every decision you make will either support growth or slow it down later.
+You’ve validated the direction.
+Now every engineering decision will either strengthen the system or slow the business down later.

 Technical Rigor